cboettig/ews-review/manuscript-w-refs.md

 intensity increases towards this threshold, the population exhibits *decreasing* variance.

-![Figure 3: A system where variance decreases prior to a population collapse. from Schreiber (2003).
+![A system where variance decreases prior to a population collapse. from Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
 Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]

-Some spatially extended systems exhibit a type of bifurcation which is not accompanied by CSD.
-In one class of models, individual locations are subject to saddle node-type regime shifts, and also influence adjacent locations via short-range facilitation and long-range competition.
+Examples are not restricted to chaotic dynamics.
+Some spatially extended systems exhibit a type of bifurcation that is not accompanied by CSD.
+In one class of models, individual locations are subject to saddle node-type regime shifts and influence adjacent locations via short-range facilitation and long-range competition.
 Such models are used represent transitions between vegetation types in response to changing water availability, and reproduce naturally occurring vegetation patterns (Rietkerk and van de Koppel 2008).
 In such systems, a regime shift in one location can propagate spatially and transition the whole system from one regime to another.
 Such a transition occurs if the control parameter (e.g., rainfall), exceeds the *Maxwell point* - the value at which a local disturbance propagates outwards (Bel et al. 2012).
 The Maxwell point may be far from the level at which an individual location would undergo a saddle-node bifurcation, and thus the system's global dynamics would not exhibit CSD prior to such a transition.
+Another example is found in Schreiber and Rudolf (2008)., in which variance is observed to decrease before a sudden transition that follow a Hopf bifurcation .

 Non-Catastrophic Bifurcations Preceded by CSD (3)
 -------------------------------------------------

 Not all regime shifts are rapid.
-Some systems undergo bifurcations between qualitatively different, but quantatively similar regimes.
+Some systems undergo bifurcations between qualitatively different, but quantitatively similar regimes.
 These transitions may be reversible.
-In a management setting, such qualitative changes may insignificant, so warning signals which detect such transitions may be effective "false positives".
+In a management setting, such qualitative changes may insignificant, so warning signals that detect such transitions may be effective "false positives."

 CSD precedes several types of these non-catastrophic bifurcations.
 In the subcritical form of a Hopf bifurcation, a system transitions from a stable